lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 In the code chunk below we show how to run the `phenoDisco` function and return a novelty detection result, according to the specified parameters.
-The algorithm parameters `times` and `GS` are passed to the function, along with the `fcol` to tell the algorithm where the input training data is contained.
+The algorithm parameters `times` (number of iterations) and `GS` (minimum number of proteins required to form a new phenotype) are passed to the function, along with the `fcol` to tell the algorithm where the input training data is contained.

 \
 `           `